 The capital structure of the Company consists of non-current debt, equity comprised of share capital, share option reserve, warrant reserve, equity component of convertible debentures, accumulated other comprehensive loss and deficit.

-The Company is in compliance with externally imposed debt covenants relating to its Facility (Note 9) as at June 30, 2017.
+The Company is in compliance or has received waivers for externally imposed debt covenants relating to its debt facilities (Note 10) and lease obligations (Note 11) as at June 30, 2018.